JulienCalvignac/BuDa/Readme.md

     generated automatically by BuDa.

 Both graphs evolve together - for instance, moving one block will have an impact on the links of the block.
-Don't worry, though ! the overall consistency of the multi-level connectivity graph is taken care of by BuDa, thanks to the carefully crafted procedures that are used to generate, delete, move, copy / paste blocks and links.
+Don't worry, though! the overall consistency of the multi-level connectivity graph is taken care of by BuDa, thanks to the carefully crafted procedures that are used to generate, delete, move, copy / paste blocks and links.